Vadimdimdim/focusdoro/README.md

 # focusdoro

-npm install in "/" directory and "/client" directory
+Install server and client dependencies

+`npm install`

-create dev.js in "/server/config/"
+Create dev.js

-copy and paste:
+`touch server/config/dev.js`

+Copy this in dev.js

-module.exports = {
+`module.exports = {
-    mongoURI: "insert your mongoDB URL from mongoDB Cluster" }
+    mongoURI: "insert your mongoDB URL from mongoDB Cluster" }`

-To run app: npm run dev
+To start the server and client at the same time (from the root of the project)

+`npm run dev`